Logo

 [COTMAN vol.1, pl.83]

-Arms of Blennerhassett of Pockthorpe, Norwich, Co.Norfolk; showing vertical hatching lines used in printed books or on a monumental brass to indicate the field is colour gules (red)
+Arms of Blennerhassett of Pockthorpe, Norwich, Co.Norfolk; showing vertical hatching lines used in heraldry to indicate the field is colour gules (red)

 ["Norfolk Genealogy" vol.6,